Buddhism: Historical roots

+Early Buddhist positions in the Theravada tradition had not established any deities, but were epistemologically cautious rather than directly atheist.
+Later Buddhist traditions were more influenced by the critique of deities within Hinduism and therefore more committed to a strongly atheist stance.
+These developments were historic and epistemological as documented in verses from Śāntideva's Bodhicaryāvatāra, and supplemented by reference to suttas and jātakas from the Pali canon.

 Indian Buddhism

-The history of Indian Buddhism may be divided into five periods: Early Buddhism (occasionally called pre-sectarian Buddhism), Nikaya Buddhism or Sectarian Buddhism: The period of the early Buddhist schools, Early Mahayana Buddhism, Late Mahayana, and the era of Vajrayana or the "Tantric Age".
+The history of Indian Buddhism may be divided into five periods: Early Buddhism (occasionally called pre-sectarian Buddhism), Nikaya Buddhism or Sectarian Buddhism (the period of the early Buddhist schools), Early Mahayana Buddhism, Late Mahayana, and the era of Vajrayana or the "Tantric Age".

 Pre-sectarian Buddhism

-According to Lambert Schmithausen Pre-sectarian Buddhism is "the canonical period prior to the development of different schools with their different positions."
+According to Lambert Schmithausen Pre-sectarian Buddhism is "the canonical period prior to the development of different schools with their different positions".

 The early Buddhist Texts include the four principal Pali Nikāyas (and their parallel Agamas found in the Chinese canon) together with the main body of monastic rules, which survive in the various versions of the patimokkha.
 However, these texts were revised over time, and it is unclear what constitutes the earliest layer of Buddhist teachings.
 One method to obtain information on the oldest core of Buddhism is to compare the oldest extant versions of the Theravadin Pāli Canon and other texts.
 The reliability of the early sources, and the possibility to draw out a core of oldest teachings, is a matter of dispute.
 According to Vetter, inconsistencies remain, and other methods must be applied to resolve those inconsistencies.

 According to Schmithausen, three positions held by scholars of Buddhism can be distinguished: